Increasing positive monoids of ordered fields are FF-monoids: From Puiseux Monoids to Positive Monoids

 \begin{definition} Let $K$ be an ordered field.
 A \emph{Puiseux monoid} of $K$ is a positive monoid that is contained in the prime subfield of $K$. \end{definition}

 Since we can always identify the prime subfield of an ordered field with the field of rational numbers, our definition of Puiseux monoid is consistent with that one given in Section \ref{sec:commutative monoids}.
 It follows immediately that a Puiseux monoid is isomorphic to a numerical semigroup if and only if it is finitely generated.
-It is natural to wonder when a positive monoid is isomorphic to a Puiseux monoid.
-Notice that if $P$ is a positive monoid of an ambient ordered field $K$, then so is $aP$ for all $a \in K^+$.
-The next proposition classifies those positive monoids that are isomorphic to either Puiseux monoids or numerical semigroups.
+It is natural to wonder under which circumstances a positive monoid is isomorphic to a Puiseux monoid.
+Notice that if~$P$ is a positive monoid of an ordered field $K$, then so is $aP$ for all $a \in K^+$.
+The next proposition classifies the positive monoids that are isomorphic to either Puiseux monoids or numerical semigroups.

 \begin{proposition} Let $K$ be an ordered field, and let $P$ be a positive monoid of $K$.
 Then the following statements hold. \begin{enumerate} \item $P$ is isomorphic to a Puiseux monoid of $K$ if and only if there exists $a \in K_{> 0}$ such that $aP$ is a Puiseux monoid. \item $P$ is isomorphic to a numerical semigroup if and only if $P$ is finitely generated and $aP$ is a Puiseux monoid for some $a \in K_{> 0}$\!. \end{enumerate} \end{proposition}